chen172/crypto/Data_Communications_And_Networking/Problems/Introduction.md

 Communication with the station will fail.
 But other station communication would normal.

 # 7. In the bus topology, what happens of one of the stations is unplugged?
+Unplugging a station has no effect on the operation of the rest of the network.
 # 8.

 # 9. When a party makes a local telephone call to another party, is this a point-to-point or multipoint connection?
 Explain the answer.